 An “Area of Outstanding Natural Beauty” on the border of the Lake District and Lancashire.

 There’s so much to explore in the area, with a huge total of 15 “Sites of Special Scientific Interest”.
-It’s also a particularly good place for birdwatchers, with the Green Woodpecker, Bittern, and Blackcap amongst the array of rare resident species.
-Another lovely feature is the beautiful flowers which cover the grasslands, which includes Wild Thyme, Primrose, and Common Rock-rose.
+It’s also a particularly good place for birdwatchers.
+With the Green Woodpecker, Bittern, and Blackcap amongst the array of rare resident species.
+Another lovely feature is the beautiful flowers which cover the grasslands.
+These include Wild Thyme, Primrose, and Common Rock-rose.

 Our holiday parks and caravan parks in Arnside and Silverdale make great bases to explore these areas.
 You can enjoy a relaxing holiday in a variety of different environments.
 Or even buy your own holiday home which you can visit whenever you wish.
 To find more about these parks, please look through the pages below.